 - Focus on finding keywords that offer answers to your customer’s questions and help them make a buying decision.

-- Don’t limit your keyword research to most searched keywords.
+- Don’t limit your research to most searched keywords.
 You can rank for longer keywords.

 - Find the popular keywords your users are actually looking for